Big Five personality traits: History

 In 1947, German-British psychologist Hans Eysenck of University College London published his book Dimensions of Personality.
 He posited that the two most important personality dimensions were "Extraversion" and "Neuroticism", a term that he coined.

 In July 1949, American psychologist Donald Fiske of the University of Chicago used 22 terms either directly taken or adapted from Cattell's 1947 study, and through surveys of male university students and statistics derived five factors: "Social Adaptability", "Emotional Control", "Conformity", "Inquiring Intellect", and "Confident Self-expression".

 In the same year, Cattell, (with Maurice Tatsuoka and Herbert Eber), found 4 factors in addition to those they had found before, which they believed consisted of information that could only be provided through self-rating.
 With this understanding, they created and published the sixteen factor 16PF Questionnaire.

 In 1953, John W French of Educational Testing Service published an extensive meta-analysis of personality trait factor studies.

 In 1957, Ernest Tupes and Raymond Christal, research psychologists at the Lackland Air Force Base, undertook a personality trait study of US Air Force officers.
 Each was rated by their peers using Cattell's 35 terms (or in some cases, the 30 most reliable terms).
 In 1958, Tupes and Christal began a US Air Force study by taking 37 personality factors and other data found in Cattell's 1947 paper, Fiske's 1949 paper, and Tupes' 1957 paper.
 Through statistical analysis, they derived five factors they labeled "Surgency", "Agreeableness", "Dependability", "Emotional Stability", and "Culture".
 In addition to the influence of Cattell and Fiske's work, they strongly noted the influence of French's 1953 study.
 Tupes and Christal further tested and explained their 1958 work in a 1961 paper.

 Warren Norman of the University of Michigan replicated Tupes and Christal's work in 1963.
 He relabeled "Surgency" as "Extroversion or Surgency", and "Dependability" as "Conscientiousness".
 He also found four subordinate scales for each factor.
 Norman's paper was much more read than Tupes and Christal's papers had been.
 Norman's later Oregon Research Institute colleague Lewis Goldberg continued this work.

 In the 4th edition of the 16PF Questionnaire released in 1968, 5 "global factors" derived from the 16 factors were identified: "Extraversion", "Independence", "Anxiety", "Self-control" and "Tough-mindedness".
 16PF advocates have since called these "the original big five".

+Six factors were found to be present in Finnish people by Jorma Kuusinen of the University of Jyvaskyla in 1969, "Trustworthiness", "Self-confidence", "Rationality", "Uniqueness", "Tolerance", and "Sociability".

-In 1978, Paul Costa and Robert McCrae of the National Institutes of Health published a book chapter describing their Neuroticism-Extroversion-Openness (NEO) model.
+In 1978, Paul Costa and Robert McCrae of the National Institutes of Health published a book chapter describing their Neuroticism-Extraversion-Openness (NEO) model.
 The model was based on the three factors in its name.
-They used Eysenck's concept of "Extroversion" rather than Carl Jung's.
+They used Eysenck's concept of "Extraversion" rather than Carl Jung's.
 Each factor had six facets.
 The authors expanded their explanation of the model in subsequent papers.